 Bringing a Negligence Claim as an Injured Pedestrian

 Pedestrian accident cases are typically governed by the law of negligence.
 This principle applies when a person, business, or governmental entity has failed to use the degree of care that would have been used by a reasonably prudent person or entity under the same or similar circumstances.

-There are four crucial components of a negligence case: duty, breach of duty, causation, and damages.
+There are four crucial components of a negligence case that a car accident attorney will address: duty, breach of duty, causation, and damages.
 A duty is an obligation that the law places on someone to act in a certain manner in order to avoid creating foreseeable risks of harm for others.
 A breach occurs when there is an action or failure to act that falls short of the appropriate duty in the situation.
 Causation is a direct link between the defendant’s breach of duty and the victim’s injuries.
 Damages refer to the costs and losses that resulted.